pdidev/tutorial/README.md

 Is one better than the other?
 If you do not know the answer to this question, just wait until ex5. :)

+#### Note on the order of shares after the iteration loop {#ShareOrderAfterIterationLoop}

+To gain a better understanding of the information provided by the trace plugin, the order of calls of differents "share" is adjusted in the ex2 to ex6 after the iteration loops.

+This order introduces a bad behavior of the code not expected by new users of pdi.
+An explication will be given after ex6.

 ## Decl'HDF5 plugin

 From exercise 3 to exercise 9 included, we present the \ref Decl_HDF5_plugin